-- Logic 0 = Write to each UART configuration register individually (default). - Logic 1 = Enable simultaneous write to all 8 UART configuration registers.
+- Logic 0 ≠ Write to each UART configuration register individually (default). - e simultanec, tion in the power, the North Control of the North Control • Logic 1 Enable simultaneous write to all 8 UART configuration registers.
 This can be very useful during device initialization in the power-up and reset routines.

+REGB[7:1]

-REGB[7:1]: Reserved.
+Reserved.

-3.2 UART Channel Configuration Registers
+3.2 UART CHANNEL CONFIGURATION REGISTERS